Vegetable Garden

 Native Woodland

-We planted 6.5 acres of native woodland 6 years ago.
+We planted 6.5 acres of native woodland in 2015.
 It is made up of oak, scot’s pine, elder, birch, rowan and alder.
 We are starting to see early signs of native woodland ground cover plants creeping in.

 Coppice Woodland

-2 years ago, we planted ¼ acre of coppice woodland, comprising of hazel, alder, oak, willow and rowan.
+In 2019, we planted ¼ acre of coppice woodland, comprising of hazel, alder, oak, willow and rowan.
 This will provide some of our firewood needs.
-We will continue to plant more to become fully self-sufficient in firewood.

 Hedgerow Management

 We are very fortunate to have 100 year+ old hedgerows, some of which can be classed as heritage hedgerows.
 We do not trim the tops, only the sides to prevent them from obstructing roads.
 Our hedgerows are rich in plant and animal biodiversity.
-They provide much needed shelter from the wind and increase soil fertility.
+They provide much needed shelter from the wind, food and medicine and they increase soil fertility on the farm.

 We are currently working on closing up gaps in the hedgerows by planting native trees and shrubs and traditional hedge laying.